 - Boarding: No

-- Extracurricular activities offered: Karate, Sado (Tea Ceremony), Japanese Calligraphy, Cheerleading, Multi-sports Club, Guitar, Chess and Soccer
+- Extracurricular activities offered: Karate, Sado (Tea Ceremony), Cheerleading, Multi-sports Club, Guitar and Soccer

 - Transport Options:

 - Their reliable school bus service is convenient for families living on the North Shore, Northern Beaches and some Western suburbs.
 SJIS uses the NSW State Bus Service for the majority of bus routes, as well as three school charter buses.
-To ensure the safety of students and to build connections, they use a ‘bus buddy’ system, partnering kindergarten students with older students who travel on the same bus route.
+To ensure student safety and build connections, they use a ‘bus buddy’ system that pairs kindergarten students with older students who travel the same bus route.
 A volunteer managing the bus stop works with families to organise introductions.
-View bus schedule.
+View the bus schedule.

 Sydney Japanese International School Open Days & Tours